Facilitative leadership as a response to uncertainty and pressure to change

 Why leadership competencies are the central L&D focus topic for 2026

-Leadership is moving into the focus of people development
+Leadership is becoming a focus of people development

-I experience the greatest challenge as a field of tension: on the one hand, economic pressure, performance targets, and efficiency expectations; on the other, teams that need orientation.
+I experience the greatest challenge as a field of tension: on one hand, economic pressure, performance targets, and efficiency expectations; on the other hand, teams that need orientation.
 Under this pressure, leadership quickly shifts toward more directives, more control, and more top-down decision-making.
-In the short term, this can feel effective; in the long term, people think less for themselves and take on less responsibility.
+This can feel effective short-term but in the long run, people think less for themselves and take on less responsibility.
 Ultimately, this weakens the team’s capacity for innovation.

 At the same time, leaders themselves are part of this uncertainty – this becomes clear, for example, when it comes to AI.
 Many know they need to engage with it, but wait until they feel technically “ready,” instead of shaping the learning process together with their team.

 The first is a clear awareness of roles and responsibilities.
 Under pressure, many leaders slip into the role of the “person responsible for everything” – and in doing so, take away exactly the responsibility they actually want to strengthen in their teams.
-Moderating leadership, for me, means consciously deciding when I set the framework and direction and when I open up space, ask questions, and involve the team in finding solutions.
+Facilitative leadership, for me, means consciously deciding when I set the framework and direction and when I make space, ask questions, and involve the team in finding solutions.

-The second is process competence: I do not need to have all the answers, but I do need a solid path to get there – who is at the table, which steps we take, and how we make decisions.
+The second is process competence: I do not need to have all the answers, but I do need a solid plan to get there – who is part of it, which steps do we take, and how do we make decisions.
 When leadership is less about “the perfect solution” and more about a clearly structured process, teams remain capable of action even when goals or conditions change.

 A first lever is to consistently align learning offerings with real leadership situations and avoid abstract models in favor of typical everyday settings – critical team meetings, difficult decisions, and change processes marked by a high degree of uncertainty.
 When leaders work with their real cases in training and practice moderation and process skills in that context, the likelihood that they will apply these approaches in everyday work is significantly higher.